Ralphonk/Personal-Portfolio/README.md

 A personal portfolio website built with React, showcasing my skills, experience, and projects.

-Features
+ # Features

-Responsive design for optimal viewing on desktop, tablet, and mobile devices Easy-to-navigate interface with clear sections for About, Skills, Experience, and Projects Detailed project descriptions with images, links, and technologies used Contact form for getting in touch
+<li>Responsive design for optimal viewing on desktop, tablet, and mobile devices</li>
+<li>Easy-to-navigate interface with clear sections for About, Skills, Experience, and Projects</li>
+<li>Detailed project descriptions with images, links, and technologies used</li>
+<li>Contact form for getting in touch</li>

-Technologies Used
+# Technologies Used

 React (Create React App)
 JavaScript (ES6+)